 Winter time: An increased risk with births

-Although it is not quite clear the exact reasons for an increase of births very early in the year, especially during the freezing temperatures of such as this year.
-However, biologist and wildlife expert Florian Eiselo, sees several reasons why this might be.
+Although it is not quite clear the exact reasons for an increase of births very early in the year, especially during the freezing temperatures at this time of year.
+However, biologist and wildlife expert Florian Eiserlo, sees several reasons why this might be.

 "It could be a physiological malfunction, it could be disease-related, or it could be climate change.
 We have hardly experienced any really harsh winters in recent years and plant food is available for longer."